 So as long as you are under this amount, you should be on the safe side, although I’d keep the numbers even lower since our liver is already affected.

-But putting the numbers above in practice, for a person that weighs 70 kg (155 pounds), the safe amount would be 7 mg of coumarin.
+Getting to actual numbers, for a person that weighs 70 kg (155 pounds), the safe amount would be maximum 7 mg of coumarin per day.

-However, since a fatty liver is already with problems, I would take even more precautions and consider a maximum of 3.5mg in this case (so half the amount for a healthy person).
+However, since a fatty liver is already with problems, I would take even more precautions and consider a maximum of 3.5mg in this case (so half the amount considered safe for a healthy person).

-In other words, if you use it, you can consume much larger quantities without any health risks!
+In other words, if you use the Ceylon type,, you can consume much larger quantities without any health risks!
 Instead, you will only get the health benefits that we talked about earlier in the article.

 With cinnamon having so many antioxidants, fat reducing capabilities and anti-inflammatory capabilities, it would be bad to stop having it – or have it in amounts that are too small to have any effect.